Executive Board

 Seth Ramin

 Hi I am Seth!
-I am a third-year medical student from Minnesota.
+I am a fourth-year medical student from Minnesota.
 Fun Fact: I am triplet (all boys).
 I took a longer path to medical school which involved completing a BS in Chemistry in 2015, a MPH in Epidemiology in 2017, a post-bacc program in 2019, and a few years of experience in clinical research.
 In my free time I enjoy hanging out with my wife and puppy, playing board games and cards, watching TV, and playing videogames.
 I am passionate about helping others achieve their educational, professional, and career goals which is why I chose to take on the position of Co-Chair of Professional Development.

 Co-Chairs of Academics